-The media play a crucial role in the public’s perceptions of migrant populations and their integration by providing reporting and analysis that are objective, well researched and accurate.
-However, both deliberate and unintentional negative portrayals of immigrants and minority groups are often found in the media, thus negatively impacting people’s views of these communities.
+The media play a crucial role in influencing public perception of migrant and refugee populations and their integration by providing accurate, well researched and objective reporting and analysis.
+However, both deliberate and unintentional negative portrayals of immigrants and refugees are often found in traditional and new media, thus negatively impacting people’s views of these communities.
 In this context, creative measures are needed.

 STRATEGIC MEDIA CAMPAIGN & RECOMMENDATIONS